 - “Why save and live like a homeless pauper?
 Enjoy the fruits of your labor.”

 - “He’s not a Money Wizard, he’s just a miser.”

 - “Secrets [to saving $150,000]: 1.
 Be a miser.
 2. Lie to others about your financial condition.
 3. Be a jerk.”

-Since we are officially in Christmas Holiday season I’ll be sharing recipes that you can make at home just in time for special gatherings, celebrations and gift-giving.
+Since we are officially in the Christmas Holiday season I’ll be sharing recipes that you can make at home just in time for special gatherings, celebrations, and gift-giving.

 Everyone here knows how much I love shortbread cookies and I know these would be perfect on any Holiday table, Christmas gifts, Bake Sale goodies etc.

 What goodies will you be baking for the holiday season?